Image

 It is a class E felony for a first-time offender, which carries with it up to 4 years in prison and a fine of up to $10,000.
 For a repeat offender, it is a class D felony, the punishment for which is up to 7 years in state prison and a fine of up to $10,000.

 There are no mandatory minimum sentencing requirements for any of these charges in Scott County, MO.
-In addition to jail time, alternative sentencing options may be considered, including probation, mandatory counseling, and restitution to the victim.
-Furthermore, if you are convicted of a sex crime in Scott County, MO, you may be required to register as a sex offender.
+Along with jail time, alternative sentencing options may be considered, including probation, mandatory counseling, and restitution to the victim.
+Furthermore, if you are convicted of a sex crime in Scott County, MO, you may be obligated to register as a sex offender.
 The duration of your registration requirement hinges on factors such as your age and the nature of the offense.
 Our proficient Scott County, MO lawyers are dedicated to pursuing charge dismissal or reduction to offenses that do not mandate sex offender registration.
 Moreover, we can explore the possibility of petitioning for your removal from the registry under Missouri Revised Statutes § 589.041.

-Your Rights and the Scott County, MO Sexual Misconduct Legal Process
+Your Rights and the Sexual Misconduct Legal Process in Scott County, MO

 • Investigation